AHCoder/galaxy-integration-ps2/README.md

 * Looks for bin, gz, and iso files in a folder you specify
 * Supports launching games with PCSX2
 * Supports the usage of game specific settings
-* Supports manually adding time played (tracking game time coming soon)
+* Supports manually editing time played, and game time tracking

 ## Installation and Config